 How to Deal with Lawyer Burnout

-Lawyers, are leaving their jobs in droves.
-Pre-pandemic lawyers were exhausted.
-Now they face never-ending work life without the release of social interaction or adventure.
-It’s all a recipe for lawyer burnout.
+Unhappy lawyers are leaving their jobs and careers in droves.
+Pre-pandemic, lawyers were exhausted.
+Now they face never-ending work without the release of social interaction or adventure.
+It all culminates in a perfect storm for lawyer burnout.
+Here’s how to cope if you’re a lawyer, or know a lawyer, dealing with burnout.

 What is Burnout?

-– Professor Arnold B. Bakker, Ph.D., a burnout researcher
+– Professor Arnold B. Bakker, Ph.D., a burnout researcher, describes the phenomenon as:

-It’s a chronic process of unplugging and disconnecting from work, friends, family, and health.
-The most important part of this definition is the word ‘chronic.
+“a chronic process of unplugging and disconnecting from work, friends, family, and health.
+The most important part of this definition is the word ‘chronic.'”

 What Causes Burnout?